thiruboy1/mydevops/kubernetes/Kube Cheet Sheets.md

 # Kube Multiple Scheduler

-Kubernetes allows us to create multiple scheduler, in order to create custom scheduler u can use the schedule.yaml file in manifest folder, you can have any number of custom scheduler, you can run pod with custome schedulet by inserting propert in pod yaml file : schedulerName: my-custom-scheduler
+* Kubernetes allows us to create multiple scheduler, in order to create custom scheduler u can use the schedule.yaml file in manifest folder,
+* you can have any number of custom scheduler,
+* in case of multiple scheduler , u must set leder elect to false in custom pod def file
+* to create custom scheduler yaml file, juct copy the orginal scheduler file and update the custom name and create the scheduler
+* update "lock-object-name=my-custom-schuduler
+* you can run pod with custome scheduler by inserting property in pod yaml file : schedulerName: my-custom-scheduler

                   apiVersion: v1
                   kind: Pod